techidaily/site-sim-unlock/source/_posts/how-to-unlock-cricket-apple-iphone-14-for-free-by-drfone-ios.md

 ## Part 4: How to check if my iPhone is unlocked or not

 Before you take some drastic and time consuming measures it might be helpful to confirm whether you already have an unlocked phone.
 If you have a SIM with a separate network provider you can simply enter it and see whether it's accessible.
 However, if you don't currently have another SIM card, you can use DoctorSIM to also verify your unlock status with 3 simple steps.
-To do so you need to first go to this link[here](https://www.doctorsim.com/libtrkafl.html?pc=43d47c30d945bcbd7d9527f4049f649a&refe=https://www.doctorsim.com/us-en/?scp&euro)
+To do so you need to first go to this link [here](https://www.doctorsim.com/libtrkafl.html?pc=43d47c30d945bcbd7d9527f4049f649a&refe=https://www.doctorsim.com/us-en/?scp&euro)

 ### Check your Apple iPhone 14 unlock status